-- 4) Location Should be located in primary interior entry or lobby and coordinated with other building dedication plaques. - D. Interior Space Naming Recognition - Room Identification Functional room identification signage is an appropriate location to co-locate recognition of interior space naming, though the character limitations of these signs may require abridged naming language. - Typeface Because of the primary wayfinding function of these signs, typefaces for space type and room numbers should be limited to sansserif, ADA compliant options (typically Helvetica) with 5/8-inch lettering.
+- imagery is discouraged but will reviewed on a case-by-case basis. - 4) Location Should be located in primary interior entry or lobby and coordinated with other building dedication plaques. - D. Interior Space Naming Recognition - i.
+Room Identification Functional room identification signage is an appropriate location to co-locate recognition of interior space naming, though the character limitations of these signs may require abridged naming language. - a.
+Typeface Because of the primary wayfinding function of these signs, typefaces for space type and room numbers should be limited to sansserif, ADA compliant options (typically Helvetica) with 5/8-inch lettering.
 Legacy san-serif is an acceptable alternative.
 Alternative typefaces should be approved by OUA. - b.
 Materials In order to assure cost effective building maintenance and replacement, materials should be limited to the Rowmark ADA signage available for fabrication through UGA FMD in a variety of contrasting background / lettering options.
 Within Resident Instruction (RI) buildings, the Provost must approve any requested room identification signage that requires third party fabrication as a result of the design or material preferences of the user group.
 Within non-RI buildings, deviations that require third party fabrication are discouraged and will be the responsibility of the user to fund maintenance and replacement. - c.
 Examples from across campus are included below: